-- If an unchecked Exception occurs as a result of calling a method annotated with PreDestroy on a managed bean. - If the Exception originates inside the ELContextListener.removeElContextListener() method public boolean isListenerForSource(Object source);
+- If an unchecked Exception occurs as a result of calling a method annotated with PreDestroy on a managed bean. - If the Exception originates inside the ELContextListener.removeElContextListener() method

 The FacesException must be thrown if and only if a problem occurs while performing the algorithm to handle the Exception, not as a means of conveying a handled Exception itself.